 Neurofibromatosis type 2 (NF2)

 NF2 is a less common form of the disease.
-Also known as bilateral acoustic neurofibromatosis, NF2 mostly affects the central nervous system, causing tumors of the brain and spinal cord.
+Also known as bilateral acoustic neurofibromatosis, NF2 primarily affects the central nervous system, causing tumors of the brain and spinal cord.

-Symptoms typically develop in the teens or early twenties and include:
+Symptoms typically develop in the teens or early twenties.
+They may include:

 - Hearing loss